tastywheat/ezv/docs/v2/README.md

-`ezv` is a minimal, but highly composable validation library.
+`ezv2` is a minimal, but highly composable validation library.

 # Installation